argentsea/docfx/tutorials/mapping.md

 #### Strings and Arrays

-A .NET string with a value of *null* or a null array will be saved as a database null.
+A .NET string with a value of *null* or a null array will be saved as a DbNull.
 Empty strings will save as a zero-length string.

 #### Integers